 Wednesday Night Bible Study

+At around 7:25pm, we will take a short break to move to our various Bible classrooms and will then begin Bible class at 7:30pm and will last for about 45 minutes.
 Bible classes are available for all ages.
-This time is used to study God’s Word, and to encourage each other in our daily walk with God.
-This normally lasts about 40 minutes.
+This time is used to study God’s Word to help us grow and encourage each other in our daily walk with God.

-We think there is tremendous value in gathering for Bible study and praise in the middle of our week; it gives a “spiritual boost” to our souls, and we think it will to yours too as you participate with us.
+We see tremendous value in gathering for Bible study and praise to God in the middle of our week.
+The time of study, praise, and fellowship gives us a “spiritual boost”, and we hope that will encourage you also as you participate with us!

 In all of our classes, you can expect to open the Bible so we can all study and grow in our faith.
-During these times we also encourage one another (Hebrews 10:24-25) and help one other maintain that Christian light (Matthew 5:16) to shine for others during our work week.
+During these times, we also encourage one another (Hebrews 10:24-25) and help one other maintain our Christian light (Matthew 5:16) to shine for others during our work week.